Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Proof of online performance bound

 for all $\xinX$ and $\uinU$, and hence also for all $u\!=\!\hat{\pi}(x)\!\in\!\mcal{U}$.

 Recalling the notation $Q|_{\pi}(x) := \smash{Q(x,\pi(x))}$, we have,

-The first equivalence and first inequality hold by the point-wise ordering of \eqref{eq:online_performance_bound_iterated_Qform_01}.
-The second equivalence uses \eqref{eq:appendix_online_perf_measure_identity} for the first term and \eqref{eq:appendix_measures_identity} for the second term.
-The third equality uses the fact that $T_{\pi}^{\ast}$ is the adjoint operator of $T_{\pi}$, see \eqref{eq:appendix_operators_adjoint}.
-The fourth equivalence uses \eqref{eq:lasserre_T_pi_operator_for_functions} to expand the $T_\pi^\ast$ operator, and then the definition of the $F$-operator and the chosen policy to construct the first term.
-The second inequality and final equivalence also hold by the point-wise ordering of \eqref{eq:online_performance_bound_iterated_Qform_01} and the definition of the 1-norm.
-The factor $(1\!-\!\gamma)$ was introduced so that the scaling in the 1-norm is a probability distribution. \end{proof}
+The first equality and first inequality hold by the point-wise ordering of \eqref{eq:online_performance_bound_iterated_Qform_01}.
+The second equality uses \eqref{eq:appendix_online_perf_measure_identity} for the first term and \eqref{eq:appendix_measures_identity} for the second term.
+The third equality uses \eqref{eq:appendix_operators_adjoint}, while the fourth uses \eqref{eq:lasserre_T_pi_operator_for_functions} to expand the $T_\pi^\ast$ operator, and then the definition of the $F$-operator and the chosen policy to construct the first term.
+The last inequality and equality follow from the point-wise ordering of \eqref{eq:online_performance_bound_iterated_Qform_01} and the definition of the 1-norm.
+The factor $(1\!-\!\gamma)$ was introduced so that the scaling in the 1-norm is a probability measure. \end{IEEEproof}